CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT

 \subsection{Trusted Application}

 Specifically, the TA is written in C using the OP-TEE SDK and compiled for the ARM Cortex-A72 Rockchip RK3399 SoC (2$\times$ Cortex-A72 + 4$\times$ Cortex-A53 big.LITTLE) of the Rock Pi 4, targeting OP-TEE 4.4.0.
+The same TA source is additionally compiled, without modification, for the Rockchip RK3588S SoC (4$\times$ Cortex-A76 + 4$\times$ Cortex-A55) of the Orange Pi 5 under the identical OP-TEE 4.4.0 configuration, for both SoCs expose the GlobalPlatform Internal Core API and ARMv8 Crypto Extensions required by the TA.
 It implements six GlobalPlatform TEE Internal Core API commands:

 \begin{itemize} \item \textbf{\texttt{KEYGEN}}: invokes the GlobalPlatform \texttt{TEE\_GenerateKey} API for the elliptic curve, retains the private key $\mathit{sk}_i$ in a Secure World object handle, and writes only the public key $\mathit{pk}_i$ (32 bytes) to a Normal World shared memory buffer.
 Since $\mathit{sk}_i$ never leaves the Secure World, a compromised host OS cannot extract it irrespective of timing.